pablobernabeu/rscopus_plus/README.md

 # rscopus_plus

+## An extension of the 'rscopus' package to access Scopus records.

 ### Handling your search quota

   - `scopus_search_plus`: Run `rscopus::scopus_search` as many times as necessary based on the number of results and the search quota.